Top Card: Main game

-In either case, the player that won the round received a prize, which was theirs to keep regardless of the outcome.
-The winner of the first round advanced to the third and final round while the other two players played in the second round for the right to advance to play the first round winner.
-Initially, a Wild Card question was asked to determine control, but beginning in season two, the upper left category on the grid was played first.
-All the rules from before were also in play, with the winner being either the first to hit 21, avoid busting or have the highest score when either all of the categories were played or time was called.
+The contestant that won the round received a prize, which was theirs to keep regardless of the outcome.
+The winner of the first round advanced to the third and final round while the other two contestants played in the second round for the right to advance to play the first round winner.
+Initially, a wild card question was asked to determine control, but beginning in season two, the upper left category on the grid was played first.
+All the rules from before applied, with the winner being either the first to hit 21, avoid busting or have the highest score when either all of the categories were played or time was called.

 The third round was called the "Championship Round" and played the same way as the second round, with the winner of this round declared the day's champion.

 Changes after season one

-The number of subjects was reduced to eight and the Wild Card category was replaced by a Top Card question, which could only be played if it was the only remaining category.
+The number of subjects was reduced to eight and the wild card category was replaced by a "Top Card question", which could only be played if it was the only remaining category.
 All questions were about music, with the majority of them country music-based.
 Also, the cards Ace through 10 were shuffled and placed behind each category but only appeared once.
 No duplicate cards were found on the board.